 Meet Our Growers

-Philadelphia Floral Guild brings together the top Philadelphia flower farms.
-Collectively these growers have over 40 years of experience farming flowers professionally.
+Philadelphia Floral Guild brings together the top flower farms in our region.
+Collectively these growers have decades of experience farming flowers professionally.
 Most have been designers too so they know exactly what it’s like to juggle weddings and retail along with running a small business.
 They’ve now shifted their focus to produce flowers for PFG’s wholesale customers.
-Consider them an expert extension of your own team!
+Consider them an expert extension of your own team

 Love ‘n Fresh Flowers

-Jennie Love has owned and operated 5 acres of regenerative Philadelphia flower farms for 15 years.
+Jennie Love has owned and operated her 5 acre regenerative flower farm for 19 years.
 She’s considered by many to be the OG of the farmer-florist movement and she brings that design eye to her crop plans for PFG.
-Love ‘n Fresh Flowers specializes in unique foliages and perennial blooms that can’t be found at the traditional wholesaler.
-Love 'n Fresh Flowers is the host of
+Love ‘n Fresh Flowers specializes in unique foliages and perennial blooms, such as autumn anemones and baptisia, that can’t be found at the traditional wholesaler.
+Love 'n Fresh Flowers is the host of the PFG Hub.

 Terra Luna